IN THE NEWS

 Five Point's primary assets are derived from a restructure and renaming of LandSource LLC, a Lennar-controlled entity allegedly used to defraud the giant California Public Employees Retirement System.
 There is a billlion dollar lawsuit pending against Lennar Corporation over that alleged swindle.
 It is not known at this time if Five Point Holdings will be named as an additional defendant in that lawsuit.

-December 23, 2018 - S.F.
-Chronicle: Three Major Banks Suspend Lending for Shipyard Home Purchases.
+December 23, 2018 - San Francisco Chronicle: Three Major Banks Suspend Lending for Shipyard Home Purchases.
 Three major banks have stopped offering mortgages for homes at the former Hunters Point Naval Shipyard, an extraordinary move likely to complicate the already troubled effort by the city and developers to transform 500 acres of waterfront in San Francisco.
 The banks, Wells Fargo, Chase Bank, and Citi Bank all confirmed to the Chronicle that they are not providing loans to any buyers at the San Francisco Shipyard development.
 They cited reasons related to unresolved questions about the safety of the land where Lennar Corp. has built about 450 homes and is planning thousands more.

 December 21, 2018 - Department of Justice: The Department of Justice recovered over 2.8 billion dollars in 2018 from settlements and judgments in False Claims case actions.
 Recoveries to the Federal Government since the False Claims Act was strengthened in 1986 now exceed 59 billion dollars.